Saaeen-Grant-UWI/COMP2140-Project/README.md

 ## Creating the CSS files for each page

-We decided to create the CSS files fo each page but remember that styling found in the style.css should not be repeated in each sheet.
+We decided to create the CSS files fo each page but remember styling found in the style.css should not be repeated in each sheet.